Machine-Learning-Spot/RL-Workshop-Series/README.md

 4. Deep Q-Network for CartPole Env

 ## Slides
-Link to the presentation materials:
+Link to the presentation materials: In progress

 # Part II: Advanced Reinforcement Learning

+Algorithms:
+1. Variants of DQN
+2. PPO
+3. Actor-Critic
+4. DDPG

+## Slides
+Link to the presentation materials: In progress